openandclose/tosixinch/docs/intro.rst

   2. ``select`` the elements you want, discarding others.
   3. ``exclude`` undesirable sub-elements from the selected elements.
   4. ``process`` the resultant tree
-     (apply arbitrary functions against the tree
+     (apply arbitrary functions against the tree).
-     in a very limited way).
   5. ``clean`` the resultant tree.
      (strip some tags, attributes, javascript and css).

   So the script is only suitable for htmls as complex as this simple method can take.
-  For example, perhaps the script can't handle academic papers in multiple columns with many figures.
+  For example, perhaps the script is not suitable for academic papers in multiple columns with many figures.